Cornickon/sf-examination/README.md

 9. Commit your changes to the branch by using: ```git commit -m "US{Number} - Describe your changes briefly"```

 10. Run ```git push```

+11. Head to GitHub, and go to 'Pull Requests' tab.
+Click 'Create Pull Request'.
+Ensure that your target branch is master, and source branch is the one you created for this purpose